-The living room is, unsurprisingly, where we spend a lot of our living time, so finding the perfect furniture is key!
+The living room is, unsurprisingly, where we spend a lot of our time at home, so finding the perfect furniture is key!
 It’s where we relax, sit, read, eat (go on, admit it), watch television, work on our laptops, catch up on our television, and maybe squeeze in a little nap.
-It’s a space where, when we’re entertaining at home, is often the first place visitors see.
+It’s is the first place visitors see.
 Making a good impression, and finding the right furniture, be it a comfy sofa or armchair, or a striking yet practical coffee table, is an important task.

 So how do you make sure you’ve got the right pieces for your pad?
 WTP The Furniture Company‘s owner Mimi Somjee, who’s been in the furniture and interior design business for more than 25 years, says that people need to really consider how they live.
 “When a customer comes to us, they need to tell us what they do on a daily basis, and we can work out how they move in the space.”
 Think about whether you have kids or pets, or what kind of colours and materials you favour.
 A big, leather sofa might sound like a great idea, but if you steer away from using air con in the living room, you or your visitors could end up an uncomfortable, sweaty mess.